shawngao-org/cloud-lock-firmware/README.md

 # Cloud Lock Firmware
 This is an IoT door lock firmware based on STM32 MCU.

+` :warning:  WARNING: This is an unfinished firmware.`
 ## Description
 Currently the firmware is developed based on STM32F103RCT6.